Moebits/Moepictures.moe/readme.md

 <img src="assets/misc/videoplayer.png">

 The video player has some additional controls for volume and pitch preservement.
 The 3d model player has controls for wireframe, matcap, shapekeys, and lighting.
 The music player can playback audio in reverse.
+The live2d player has controls for speed, parameters, and parts.

 ### Translations